Drum Lessons

 Tempo

 The ability to set and maintain good tempo is a primary focus of our studies.
-We will use metronomes to develop and improve our time keeping proficiencies.
+We will use metronomes to develop, and improve, our time keeping proficiencies.
+Whether practicing, performing, or recording, every drummer needs to be able to set and maintain good tempo throughout a performance.

 Independence